frances-joffany-navarro/ansible-project/README.md

   <details>

   <summary>Issues</summary>
   Problem connecting to the hosts

+  - Need to install openssh-server to the host
+  - Copy the public key
+  -

   </details>